SerialDesignatorN/SerialDesignatorN/README.md

 # FAQ about me
 - **What games do you play mostly?**
-> Team Fortress 2, Mobile Legends, Stumble Guys
+> Team Fortress 2, Mobile Legends, Stumble Guys, Genshin Impact
 - **Most favorite programming language?**
 > C++, JS, HTML, CSS, React
 - **Are you a weeb?
 If yes, what are your favorite animes?**
 > Yes.
 TBHK (Hanako-kun), Himouto!
 Umaru Chan!
+And the upcoming Genshin Anime that was announced by miHoYo!
 - **Any games that you wanna develop right now?**
 > Yes.
 It's called Cosplay Simulator.
 I will be using Unity and Bolt